The Touchables: Critical

 Renata Adler, writing in The New York Times, described the film as "A sort of fidgety mod pornography, which uses the advertising convention for eroticism – cutting abruptly from teasing sex scenes to gadgetry, in this case pinball machines, trampolines and odd items of furniture and clothing.
 Robert Freeman, who directs (his first feature film) is a former fashion photographer ...
 There is no question of acting, since the range of expressions runs from seductive to sinister to mod vacuous."

 Variety wrote: "The Touchables is an expensively vulgar exercise in forced comedies.
-British-made "swinging" pic neyer gets off dead center, John Bryan's highly visual production trappings do not rescue a middling script mix of sex, sadism, kidnapping and doubtful humor, shot down by dull direction and acting. ...
+British-made "swinging" pic never gets off dead center, John Bryan's highly visual production trappings do not rescue a middling script mix of sex, sadism, kidnapping and doubtful humor, shot down by dull direction and acting. ...
 Film's concept never is clear.
 If meant as a put-down of a current cinema cycle, it is a puerile effort; if eyed as a psychological study, it is immature; if conceived as escapism, it is entirely inadequate and forced."

 The Independent Film Journal wrote: "This British film can't decide whether it's a farce, a satire, a melodrama, a fable, a romantic comedy, an erotic fantasy, or a walk around the park, and it ends up as simply a commercial for itself.
 Plenty of exploitable items on the surface, all of them aimed at the youth market."

-In Offbeat: British Cinema's Curiosities, Obscurities and Forgotten Gems, Gary Ramsay wrote: "It is difficult not to feel a tinge of delight watching the girls cavort around their sex dome, playing psychedelic table tennis in their mini-skirts, but ultimately, without the sepia-coating of nostalgia, The Touchables is a period piece that is both delightful and incoherent and equal measures".
+In Offbeat: British Cinema's Curiosities, Obscurities and Forgotten Gems, Gary Ramsay wrote: "It is difficult not to feel a tinge of delight watching the girls cavort around their sex dome, playing psychedelic table tennis in their mini-skirts, but ultimately, without the sepia-coating of nostalgia, The Touchables is a period piece that is both delightful and incoherent in equal measures".